Nadeem Anjum: Appointment

 His appointment as Director-General of the ISI attracted controversy, due to the civilian government not being consulted, despite the appointment needing its approval.
 A deadlock ensued between the civil government and the military, leading to the civil government taking three weeks to approve Anjum’s appointment as Director-General.

 Murder of Arshad Sharif

 The mother of Arshad Sharif accused senior Pakistani intelligence officers of involvement in the murder, including the then-Army Chief General Qamar Javed Bajwa and the head of the ISI, General Nadeem Anjum, for the "targeted, premeditated, planned and calculated murder" of her son.

 Following the assassination of Sharif, the Ministry of Interior removed ISI representatives from the team that traveled to Kenya to investigate Sharif's killing.

+Intimidiating the judiciary

+On 26 March 2024, six judges of the Islamabad High Court (IHC) accused the ISI of interference in judicial matters and intimidation tactics.
+One judge accused the ISI of torturing his brother-in-law while another discovered secret cameras in his living room and bedroom.

 Vote of no confidence against Imran Khan

-Maulana Fazal-ur-Rehman alleged that Anjum influenced the vote of no confidence against Imran Khan.
+In September 2024, Maulana Fazal-ur-Rehman alleged that Anjum influenced the vote of no confidence against Imran Khan.
 He articulated that Anjum was serving as the head of ISI while Qamar Javed Bajwa was the Chief of the Army Staff during the time of the no-confidence vote.